karimarttila/karimarttila.github.io/_posts/2020-10-29-clojure-power-tools-part-2.md

 ### Introduction

 This is the second part of my Clojure Power Tools series (I'm a bit interested myself how many blog posts I will write to this series).
 If you haven't read the first part I recommend you to read it first: [Clojure Power Tools Part 1]({% post_url 2020-10-26-clojure-power-tools-part-1 %}).
 In this second blog article, I list a couple of new power tool tricks for debugging.
-I'll first introduce a poor man's debug repl, and then the real debug repl.
+I first introduce a poor man's debug repl, and then the real debug repl.

 ### Poor Man's Debug Repl

 I was refactoring some Clojure tests for the second version of a complicated application.
 There were quite a few structural changes in the application logic, and the domain was rather complicated comprising a lot of various recursive data structures.
-In some tests, I was quite puzzled what kind of state there was in several places of the application.
+In some tests, I was quite puzzled about what kind of state there was in several places of the application.
 The tests were also rather complicated and I wanted a simple way to record certain bindings in several places of the application when I was running a certain area of the test - and only that area.
 I quickly implemented a poor man's debug recorder:

 ```clojure
 (ns recorder)